wangzq/wangzq.github.com/_posts/2015-08-22-Getting-SQLServer-StoredProcedure-Parameters-Info.md

 	select * from sys.parameters where object_id = object_id('dbo.MySproc')

 Unfortunately this table seems also doesn't have the parameter direction and default value information.
-I might be missing something here, since I am sure SQL Server should be storing such information in a table, it is just I haven't found it and I didn't spend too much information in this, since I haven't tried third approach yet.
+I might be missing something here, since I am sure SQL Server should be storing such information in a table, it is just I haven't found it and I didn't spend too much time on this, and it will require you to create your own strong typed objects to map from the query result.
+I decided to try third approach before digging in this approach further.

 ## Third approach of using SMO
 Before trying out this, I am pretty sure it should support since SMO is feature rich and I have seen similar code has used it before.
 It turns out it does meet my requirement; I wrote a simple PowerShell module to help me load the SMO assemblies and connect to local sql server, then find the database, and sproc, then parameters: